 Letter -1

-I ask for your sympathy over my problem and allow my entry into your organization’s boundary hassle-free.
-I have to be stopped at the gate every morning and the inquiry takes about ten minutes of both of our valuable time.
-To rub salt on my wounds I have been fined about three times now in the past week as well even though my condition is totally out of my hand.
+I ask for your sympathy over my problem and for you to allow me to enter your organization’s boundary hassle-free.
+I have to be stopped at the gate every morning, and the inquiry takes about ten minutes of both of our valuable time.
+To rub salt in my wounds, I have also been fined about three times in the past week, even though my condition is totally out of my hands.

-This time the way I contracted my allergy wasn’t my fault either.
-I ordered food at your institute’s cafeteria and just like always, gave them special instructions to not add any ingredient that is or has peanuts, but the cafeteria worker forgot and added peanuts to my food.
+This time, the way I contracted my allergy wasn’t my fault either.
+I ordered food at your institute’s cafeteria and, like always, gave them special instructions not to add any ingredient that is or has peanuts, but the cafeteria worker forgot and added peanuts to my food.
 It was ‘Chow Mein’ that I ordered last week.
-I had to be taken to the medical ward and given Diphenhydramine injection an hour after I ate from the cafeteria.
+I had to be taken to the medical ward and given a Diphenhydramine injection an hour after I ate from the cafeteria.

-Again, I would like to request of you be considerate of my condition and give special instructions at the gate not to constrict my entry to your organization.
+Again, I would like to request that you be considerate of my condition and give special instructions at the gate so that I do not have to be constrained from entering your organization.

 Regards,